 6. Take it One Day at a Time

 When you’re learning to transition to a vegan diet, remember not to overwhelm yourself or feel like every meal has to be complicated or cooked gourmet style.
-Just take it day by day and even better, meal by meal.
+Just take it day by day and, even better, meal by meal.
 There’s no need to be stressed or intimidated by going vegan.
-In fact, the simpler your meals, the better they are for you.
+The simpler your meals, the better they are for you.

 7. Eat Whole Foods Most of the Time